Degree-targeted cascades in modular, degree-heterogeneous networks: Introduction and Background

 \section{Introduction and Background}

-Many important collective phenomena can be viewed as cascades of activation, and the study of network models has helped reveal general principles that relate the interaction patterns of individuals to the spread of activity among them.
+Many important collective phenomena can be viewed as cascades of activation, and studies using network models help reveal general principles that relate the interaction patterns of individuals to the spread of activity among them.
 Prime examples of this kind of insight include the absence of an epidemic threshold for the SIS model of epidemic spreading on networks with sufficiently broad degree distributions \cite{Pastor-Satorras2001}, and the dependence of global cascades on underlying network characteristics \cite{Watts2002}.
-Here we focus especially on the impact of seeding strategy on the outcome of a cascade process in the presence of modularity and degree heterogeneity, since these properties have repeatedly been identified as having a strong effect on the outcome of dynamics on networks \cite{Saavedra2011,May2008,Memmott2004,Burgos2007,Turalska2019}.
+Here we focus especially on the impact of seeding strategy on the outcome of a cascade process in the presence of modularity and degree heterogeneity, since these properties are present in real-world networks and have repeatedly been identified as having a strong effect on the outcome of dynamics on networks \cite{Saavedra2011,May2008,Memmott2004,Burgos2007,Turalska2019}.
 For example, we may be interested in the vulnerability of a mutualistic ecosystem to cascades of extinction events \cite{Dunne2002,Sole2001,Morris2003}, or we may be interested in the efficacy of information diffusion in the case that seeding of information is targeted at well-connected individuals within a certain community \cite{Vicario2016,Morone2015,Iribarren2011}.

 A network-theoretic treatment of cascades was established through the use of generating functions, as first shown by Watts \cite{Watts2002}, who formulated a simple network dynamical model that exhibits cascades whose sizes may either follow a power-law distribution or a bimodal distribution, depending on network properties.
 Generating functions had previously been used to study structural properties of networks by Callaway et al., who considered percolation (site, bond, and joint site-bond) with degree-dependent site occupation \cite{Callaway2000}.
-One particular result they show is that networks with a broad degree distribution lose large-scale connectivity rapidly upon removal of their highest-degree nodes, a fact that has been explored in depth by several subsequent studies \cite{Cohen2001,Albert2000,Broder2011}.
+A now classic result they show is that networks with a sufficiently broad degree distribution lose large-scale connectivity rapidly upon removal of their highest-degree nodes, a fact that has been explored in depth by several other studies \cite{Cohen2001,Albert2000,Broder2011}.